rose karoo

 Lithops helmutii photo courtesy of Bric | Flickr

 Lithops have rounded leathery leaves with flat colored tops and appear one pair at a time.
-On the other hand, Lapidaria has pyramid-like leaves that appear in 2-4 pairs (3).
+On the other hand, Lapidaria has pyramid-like leaves that appear in 2-4 leaf pairs (3).

 lapidaria margaretae